dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 ## Overview
 - [ ] **Provide a general overview of the new topic/concept**

-Reading and understanding code can be difficult so it is best to step through code one line at a time and one file at a time.
-Commenting out what is happening in the code can help with understanding it later.
+Express is a fast, unopinionated, minimalist web framework for Node.js.
+MongoDB is a cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
+MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL).
+Axios is a promise based HTTP client for the browser and Node.js.

 - [ ] **Explain what students can expect during this learning session**

-Students can expect to be given a code base that they will read, interact with, and then comment on.
+Students can expect to be guided through starting to build a full stack application using these technologies and then will be making a movie database on top of this.

 - [ ] **Refer to the resources below to think through your lesson**